fmcyamwe/myGplanner/README.md

 # My goal planner

-Did you know, on average one have 3400 weeks before going to meet our maker? :D
+Did you know, on average one has 3400 weeks before going to meet our maker? :D

 ### The Why